MAGENTA: Magnitude and Geometry-Enhanced Training Approach for Long-Tailed Sound Event Localization and Detection: Abstract

 \section{Abstract}

-Deep learning-based Sound Event Localization and Detection (SELD) systems degrade significantly on real-world, long-tailed datasets.
-Standard regression losses bias learning toward frequent classes, causing rare events to be systematically under-recognized.
-To address this challenge, we introduce MAGENTA (Magnitude And Geometry-ENhanced Training Approach), a unified loss function that counteracts this bias within a physically interpretable vector space.
-MAGENTA geometrically decomposes the regression error into radial and angular components, enabling targeted, rarity-aware penalties and strengthened directional modeling.
-Empirically, MAGENTA substantially improves SELD performance on imbalanced real-world data, providing a principled foundation for a new class of geometry-aware SELD objectives.
-Code is available at: \url{https://github.com/itsjunwei/MAGENTA_ICASSP}
+Deep learning-based Sound Event Localization and Detection (SELD) systems suffer severe performance degradation in real-world, long-tailed acoustic environments.
+Standard continuous regression objectives heavily bias learning toward frequent classes, causing rare events to be systematically under-recognized, an optimization bottleneck we term \textit{detection timidity}.
+To overcome this, we propose MAGENTA (Magnitude And Geometry-ENhanced Training Approach), an architecture-agnostic loss framework that geometrically decomposes the regression error into orthogonal radial (activity) and angular (localization) components.
+Unlike standard methods that rely on static frequency weights, MAGENTA incorporates an intrinsic, difficulty-driven annealing mechanism.
+By decoupling the objective to independently modulate active detection and inactive suppression, the system can adaptively boost recall for difficult tail classes while modulating inactive penalties to prevent spurious rare-event detections.
+Evaluations on the STARSS23 dataset demonstrate that MAGENTA yields a 20.5\% relative reduction in the aggregated SELD error, effectively recovering tail class performance without compromising head class precision.
+Code is available at: \url{https://github.com/itsjunwei/MAGENTA}